PBC48/ECE-3400-Fall-2018/docs/lab4.md

 Using the provided Verliog project, we set up the interface our system would use for shape detection.

 ### Setup
-We first use the PLL, which are not suceptible to clock skew, to produce different clocks to drive the camera, VGA, M9k block memory read and write.
-We use the 24 MHz clock to drive the camera, we plug that as XCLK.
+We first use the PLL, which is not suceptible to clock skew, to produce different clocks to drive the camera, VGA, M9k block memory read and write.
+We use the 24 MHz clock to drive the camera and plug that as XCLK.
 We use the 50 MHz clock for memory write and 25 MHz clock for read.
 We want write to be faster than read because writing to the block needs to be done before we read.
 We don't want to accidentally read blocks before they are updated.
 We also use the 25 MHz clock for VGA display.

 ### Camera, FPGA and Arduino Communication
 The camera contains 20 pins total.
-We have 8 pins for parallel data which sends one byte of the two bytes for pixel during each clcok cycle.
+We have 8 pins for parallel data which sends one  of the two bytes for pixel during each clcok cycle.
 These eight pins are connected to input GPIO pins on the FPGA.
 In addition, we also have HREF and VSYNC pins which are also connected as input to the FPGA.
 The camera also has PCLK and XCLK pins.
 The XCLK is for external clock.
 We use an output pin from the FPGA and put it to the camera.
 The PCLK is camera clock; we route that back to the FPGA for analysis.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab04/schematic.PNG" width="800"/>